Alura (DC Comics): Post-Crisis

 In "The Supergirl from Krypton" story-arc in Superman/Batman #8-13 (May–October 2004), Alura and Zor-El rocketed their daughter away from Krypton before Kal-El left.
 It was expected that she would reach Earth first and could help raise Kal from his infancy.
 However, she stayed in stasis and her ship did not reach Earth until years later, so the infant she expected to help raise was a grown man when she arrived still in her teens.

 It is later revealed that Alura saved Argo City from Krypton's destruction by engineering a protective dome with her husband Zor-El.
 However, Brainiac merges Argo with the Bottle City of Kandor and killed those he considered to be duplicate information.
 Superman finds the city in Brainiac's ship.
 Zor-El and Alura are able to make contact with Kal-El to enquire about their daughter.
 The Bottle City of Kandor reverts to its full size in the North Pole at the end of the "Brainiac" story arc, which leads directly into "New Krypton".

 Alura has a major role in the "New Krypton" storyline.
 She is shown not to trust Earth people, and does not approve of her daughter or nephew's choices.
 After Zor-El is murdered by Reactron, Alura takes command of Kandor, putting many Superman's enemies in the Phantom Zone and waging war on humanity.
 Alura uses Kryptonian Sunstones to turn Kandor into a new planet, "New Krypton", and put it into orbit around the Sun at the opposite side of Earth.

-As part of his participation in Project 7734 (a covert U.S. military operation dedicated to neutralizing the Kryptonians), Luthor sends a robot double of himself with Brainiac to attack New Krypton.
-While on Krypton, the Luthor robot tampers with the body chemistry of the previously captured Reactron.
-Shortly afterward, Reactron kills himself, initiating a chain reaction which destroys New Krypton and kills all but seven thousand of its inhabitants, including Alura.
+Reactron later kills himself, initiating a chain reaction which destroys New Krypton and kills all but seven thousand of its inhabitants, including Alura.